-When not providing a steady hand to guide his clients through the stresses of litigation, James counsels his clients on the day-to-day legal issues affecting their business, such as corporate structuring and contract formation.
-He routinely advises clients on corporate governance matters such as how to minimize the risk of corporate veil-piercing and, in the case of international clients, on how to structure their transactions.
+When not providing a steady hand to guide his clients through the stresses of litigation, James counsels his clients on the day-to-day legal issues affecting their business.
 James has led internal investigations on behalf of several publicly-traded U.S. companies and has provided FCPA compliance training to clients in Latin America and Asia.

 In addition, James specializes in antitrust counseling.
-He frequently assesses the antitrust implications of corporate transactions, including mergers and acquisitions, joint ventures, and license agreements.
+He frequently assesses the antitrust implications of corporate transactions, including mergers and acquisitions, joint ventures, and IP license agreements.
+In particular, James advises trade associations, such as the Audio Publishers Association, on antitrust compliance.
 He has developed and implemented antitrust compliance programs for several Fortune 500 companies.
 He has lectured at NYU Stern and Columbia Law School on antitrust and intellectual property.

 McGill University, Faculty of Law (LL.B.)